-In this article, we take an insightful look into the cost of a single spreadsheet that is used for financial consolidation.
+This article takes an insightful look into the cost of a single spreadsheet that is used for financial consolidation.
 Many companies ignore the high cost of maintaining spreadsheets because they have already purchased Excel or another package, and there are not huge license fees.
 Spreadsheets are great tools for short, small projects, but care should be taken when using them as an extensive resource, as is often done for financial consolidation.
-Spreadsheets are good choices when you need to organize simple data in a fast and cost-effective manner.
-It is easy to use Excel to save customer and prospect data when it is a small set to be used by a single person or a small group, but trouble arises when your data grows and more people need access to it.
+Spreadsheets are good choices when one needs to organize simple data in a fast and cost-effective manner.
+It is easy to use Excel to save customer and prospect data when it is a small set to be used by a single person or a small group, but trouble arises when data grows and more people need access to it.
 The following is a list of ways that time can be easily wasted when spreadsheets are used to track and consolidate financials:

-Look at this simple formula for figuring how much each spreadsheet costs your organization.
+This simple formula below can be utilized to estimate how much each spreadsheet costs an organization.

 - The average annual wage of FTEs who create and maintain the spreadsheets.
 We will use a burdened rate of $75 per hour.

 - That’s it.
 Now we multiple 40 hours per spreadsheet by $75 per hour to get $3,000 per spreadsheet (annually).

 If you haven’t already done the math, that’s $4.5 million per year spent on maintaining spreadsheets for a medium business.
 Enterprise Resources Planning (ERP) systems may carry a hefty price tag, but they clearly reduce costs over the long run by making related data available to a large number of people and streamlining accessibility, something spreadsheets just can’t do.